How To Stop Phishing Attacks

-IBM, and the average cost of a breach is $3.86 million dollars.
+From the example of BA alone you can start to see how damaging phishing attacks can really be.
+Phishing accounts for 90% of all data breaches according to IBM, and the average cost of a breach is $3.86 million dollars.
 76% of businesses reported to be a victim of phishing last year, and that figure is likely to rise this year.

 However, many phishing attacks don’t contain anything overtly malicious.
 Instead they use social engineering, deceiving users into divulging confidential or personal information.
 Even emails that do contain links to URLs can slip through the gaps, as URLs can be scanned by email filters and categorized as safe, and then later be injected with malware.